Davey Tree Expert Company

-The Davey Tree Expert Company, also known as Davey Tree, is an American multinational employee owned corporation.
-The company's main services are tree care, commercial grounds, utility and consulting.
-It has employees throughout the United States and Canada.
+The Davey Tree Expert Company, also known as Davey Tree, is a North American employee-owned corporation.
+The company's main services are research-driven tree services, grounds maintenance and environmental consulting services for residential, utility, and commercial and environmental partners in the United States and Canada.
+Davey has employees throughout the United States and Canada.

-Davey was the first and is the largest tree care company in North America.
-John Davey, its founder, started the company in 1880 and is considered the father of the science of tree surgery and arboriculture.
-It has been employee owned since 1979 and is the 8th largest such company in the U.S. Forbes named it as one of America's best employers.
+Davey is the oldest tree care company in North America, with origins dating back to 1880.
+John Davey, its founder, is considered the father of the science of tree surgery and the modern-day industry of arboriculture.
+It has been employee owned since 1979 and is the 9th largest such company in the U.S. Forbes named it as one of America's best employers in 2015, and U.S. News & World Report named it Best for Tree Care services in 2023.

 Company headquarters are in Kent, Ohio.
 It provides services to homeowners, small and large businesses, public utilities, and local, state, and federal agencies through its arboriculture, horticulture, and environmental and consulting services.